ksu-is/scoop-saver/projectroadmap.md

 - Replace rectangle with ice cream cone sprite
 - Add scoops falling from the top of the screen
 - Track score and lives
+-
 ## Sprint 2 Tasks
-- [ ] Fix cone movement to be smoother
+- [x] Replace rectangle with cone sprite for player
+- [x] Add falling scoop sprites (good and bad)
+- [x] Implement collision detection for scoops
-- [ ] Add score tracking
+- [x] Add score tracking and display
+- [x] Add lives tracking and display
-- [ ] Add sound effects when ice cream is caught
+- [x] Add sound effects for good/bad scoops
+- [x] Scale images to fit game window
-- [ ] Refactor code for readability
+- [x] Refactor code for readability
+## Emerging Tasks
-- [ ] Create Game Over screen
+- [ ] Add instructions/start screen
-- [ ] Upload images for game assets
+## Sprint 2 Progress
+- Player and scoop images now display at correct size
+- Sound effects play when scoops are caught
+- Score and lives update correctly
+- Code is committed regularly to GitHub with clear messages